Share

 Block all changes: Hevo does not sync the new table with the Destination.
 However, this table will be visible in the Object Configuration tab and can be included for ingestion and loading.

-Column Renamed Allow all changes: Hevo creates the new (renamed) column in the Destination table, inserts null values for the existing rows, and starts loading data to the new column from the next Pipeline run.
-The existing Destination column is updated with null values in all future Pipeline runs.
+Column Renamed Allow all changes: Hevo creates the new (renamed) column in the Destination table, inserts null values for the existing rows, and starts loading data into that column from the next Pipeline run.
+For all future Pipeline runs, the older column is updated with null values.

 Table Renamed Allow all changes: Hevo creates the new (renamed) table at the Destination and starts loading data to it from the next Pipeline run.
 The existing table in the Destination remains unchanged.

-Block all changes: Hevo does not sync the renamed table to the Destination.
+Block all changes: Hevo does not sync the renamed table with the Destination.
 Also, the existing table in the Destination remains unchanged.

 Column Deleted Allow all changes: Hevo populates the column in the Destination with null values from the next Pipeline run.